-Accordingly, the Council is committed to full compliance with its obligations under the Information Privacy Act 2000 (Vic) (Act).
+Accordingly, the Council is committed to full compliance with its obligations under the Privacy and Data Protection Act 2014 (Vic) (Act).
 In particular, the Council will comply with the Information Privacy Principles contained in the Act.

 This privacy statement explains some of these principles and how they may apply to you.

 Anonymous access to our site

 You can browse Greater Shepparton City Council websites anonymously, without disclosing your personal information.
 By registering your membership for our websites you may choose not to provide personal information and this will not affect your access to the majority of the web site.
 However, areas or services provided through this site that require registration may not be accessible.